 - Swollen and stiff joints

-Common Types of Psoriasis
+The Symptoms of Different Types of Psoriasis

 As mentioned earlier, this is a common skin condition, but there are actually several types of psoriasis out there.
 These include: